rostbeule/SharpTagger/README.md

 # SharpTagger
-Program to modify Tags of Audio-Files
+Program to modify Tags of Audio-Files (in progress)